dehora/nakadi-book-spike/README.md

 # Nakadi

-Nakadi is an distributed, open source event broker.
+Nakadi is a distributed, open source event broker.
 The project is being developed by [Zalando](https://zalando.github.io/) and is available on [Github](https://github.com/zalando/nakadi).

 ### Why Nakadi?